Privacy is your right

 We publish some of our content on our Twitter business page.
-Twitter gives us the ability to see people’s open profiles, view their commentary, engage in discussions that are meaningful to us and share our point of view on topics we have deep experience and expertise in.
+Twitter gives us the ability to;

 As with LinkedIn, this information is secured with strict role-based access rights.

 We use the YouTube platform to publish video content we have produced.
-We do not have access to any personal data via this platform and do not use the YouTube platform for any other reason that publishing our content.
+We do not have access to any personal data via this platform.
+We do not use the YouTube platform for any other reason than publishing our content.

 We manage the commercial function of our business via Xero.
-In terms of data, almost all data that is accessible or stored within Xero relates to our business.
+Almost all data that is accessible or stored within Xero relates to our business.
 However, to produce and send an invoice some personal data is required.
 This includes;

 An email address, and